Shrey1306/shrey.github.io/content/projects/researchmatch.md

 ResearchMatch flips that script with an automated pipeline that scrapes, enriches & ranks research profiles, then serves lightning-fast matches through an elegant web UI.

-Below is a behind-the-scenes look at the architecture you can run in a single Python script today—and the cloud-native design it will evolve into tomorrow.
+Below is a behind-the-scenes look at the architecture you can run in a single Python script today—and the cloud-native design.

 Why We Built It